-7 Related Works
+7. Related Works

 As mentioned in §1, motion autonomy has been a long standing issue in Robotics hence the important number of works presenting control architectures for robot systems.
-All these architectures are not reviewed here, the main trends are indicated instead.

-Three main functions are to be found in any control architecture: perception, decision and action (hence the 'perception-decision-action' paradigm).
+All these architectures Three main functions are to be found in any control architecture: perception, decision and action (hence the 'perception-decision-action' paradigm).
 After a careful examination of the existing control architectures, it appears that, to some extent, the difference between them lies in the decision function.
 Two types of approaches of completely opposite philosophy have appeared: